pabloariasal/pabloariasal.github.io/_posts/2019-02-28-cpp-inlining.md

 inline std::string MyGlobalVariable{"This is so cool"}; // has external linkage
 ~~~

-Failing to declare a non-static function or variable in a header as `inline` may result in nasty multiple-definition errors when linking, given that only inline functions and variables can break the _ODR_, and, not declared static, have external linkage.
+Failing to declare a non-static (i.e. with external linkage) function or variable in a header as `inline` may result in nasty multiple-definition errors when linking, given that only inline functions and variables can break the _ODR_, and, not declared static, have external linkage.

 Header-only libraries make use of this mechanism extensively.
 Definitions of non-templated functions and variables can be shipped in header files and be included in different compilation units without having to be defined in a separate source file.
 This is strategy also ensures that all definitions of the same function are identical.